-We used TANGO (31) for GO molecular function and biological process enrichment analysis of modules, and FAME (32) for microRNA enrichment analysis.
-Both tools are available as part of the EXPANDER software (33).
-When a set of modules was analyzed, we corrected for multiple testing using FDR with q=0.05.
-Notably, the background set for the enrichment analysis was defined as the set of genes in the networks and not all genes in the organism.
-This filtering step reduces bias in case of over-representation of GO terms in the networks.
+We used TANGO (32) for Gene Ontology molecular function and biological process enrichment analysis of modules and FAME (33) for microRNA enrichment analysis.
+Both tools are available as part of the EXPANDER software (34).
+When a set of modules was analyzed, we corrected for multiple testing using false discovery rate (FDR) with q = 0.05.
+The background set for the enrichment analysis was defined as the set of genes in the networks and not all genes in the organism.
+This filtering step reduces bias in case of overrepresentation of GO terms in the networks.